Technion-Kishony-lab/quibbler/docs/examples/quibdemo_default_overriding_two_levels.rst

 **A demo of two-level default and overriding.**

-Say we have several “plates”, and each of these plates has several “wells”, and we want to apply a function to each well with some default factor.
+Say we have several “plates”, and each of these plates has several “wells”, and we want to apply a function to each well in each plate with some default factor.
 We need a way to choose this factor globally, but we might sometimes need to adjust it for specific plates and even for specific wells within the plates.
-Essentially, we would like to copy the “default factor” for each plate and then for each well while allowing “overriding” of these copies at each level.
+Essentially, we would like to copy the “default factor” for each plate and copy the plate factor for each well, while allowing “overriding” of these copies at each level.
 In *Quibbler*, as shown here, such behavior is achieved quite seamlessly using overriding of function quibs.

 -  **Features**

-   -  Overriding default values
+   -  Overriding
+   -  Override mask
    -  Graphics-driven assignments
    -  Inverse assignments
-   -  override_mask
    -  Assignment template

 -  **Try me**

-   -  Drag the horizontal line to change the overall “default factor”
+   -  Drag the horizontal line to change the “default factor”
    -  Drag the “per-plate factor” markers will prompt asking if assignments should be interpreted as overrides to the “plate-facor”, or propagate upstream to change the default.